ddudek/bebzun-llm/readme.md

-# Codebase knowledge context for LLMs
+# Bebzun-llm: Generating codebase knowledge for LLMs

+Bebzun is a playful Polish word for a big, round belly—usually describing something that’s grown a bit too much, or is adorably oversized.
+Kind of like our project’s codebase sometimes.

 The project explores a different approach to context engineering for large codebases.
-Instead of feeding raw source code to LLMs, this project focuses on heavy pre-processing of codebase files to create summarizations and build a knowledge base of the entire project that's easy to lookup and query.
+Instead of feeding raw source code to LLMs, this project focuses on extensive pre-processing of codebase files to create summarizations and build a knowledge base of the entire project that's easy to lookup and query.

 It currently supports my daily work - Android, so these languages:
 - Java
 - Kotlin

+In progress 🚧:
+- Objective-C
+- Swift

-Tested mainly on Apple mac, and MLX engine, but also supports Ollama.
+Tested primarily on Apple Mac with the MLX engine, but also supports Ollama.

 **The main goal:**
 Maximize LLM context efficiency by providing pre-processed, contextual summaries rather than raw code.
 This allows smaller LLMs (e.g. 8-32b models with Ollama, MLX-LM, etc.) to effectively understand and work with huge, poorly-written codebases that would otherwise saturate context quickly and cause issues with finding relevant code.